 Many groups rely on fundraising to help support the organization as well as plan and put on special events.
 Finding a secure form of fundraising for the organization is necessary.
 Some organizations only fundraise once a year and others may fundraise throughout the year.
 Fundraising can be conducted in many ways, including:

 Merchandise/Apparel Sales (designs must be submitted to Jason Kosovski, Director of Marketing & Communication, and approved by UI Licensing prior to purchase)

 Carver or Kinnick clean-ups

 Some organizations require members to pay dues in order to generate operating revenue or to exchange for services, opportunities, or materials provided by the student organization.
 Membership dues may be assessed in a variety of ways and can include one-time fees, recurring dues, or dues to a national organization.
 If dues or other fees are required, they must be reflected in the organization's constitution or bylaws.

 With any fundraising activities, organizations must follow all university cash-handling policies and provide careful oversight of the organizations budget.
 Check out the Student Organization Business Office for more information.

 Recruitment and engagement are key to the success of any student organization.
 Every group needs new members to share diverse ideas, sustain organizational operations, and lead initiatives.
 Organizations must offer programming related to the group's mission to engage its members in order to help them grow personally, academically, and professionally.
 Marketing is an essential piece to recruiting and engaging members.
 Below are some ideas to help increase awareness about your organization.

-If you have any questions or would like to further brainstorm ideas to help your student organization recruit members or increase engagement, contact Kristin Lang in the Student Development Center at Engineering-SDC@uiowa.edu or drop in to 3612 SC!
+If you have any questions or would like to further brainstorm ideas to help your student organization recruit members or increase engagement, contact the Student Development Center at Engineering-SDC@uiowa.edu or drop in to 3612 SC!